 Unfortunately, the voucher can’t currently be sent by email and printed.
 We don’t have a personal experience with this option (we bought it from an authorized travel agent), however, Japan Experience has good reviews.

 If you prefer to purchase the JR Pass from authorized travel agents, you may find their list using this link.
 In this case, you get the voucher directly from them.

 Either way, you end up with a voucher that you’ll have to exchange for the actual Japan Rail Pass after arriving in Japan, at any ticket office of Japan Railways.

 Don’t get the voucher way too early – it will need to be exchanged for the pass within 3 months from its purchase.

 How does Japan Rail Pass work?

-The Rail Pass needs to be activated as well – that means you need to decide when you’ll use it for the first time and then setting that day as the first day of its validity (it might be the very same day you arrive in Japan or some later day, depending on your itinerary).
+The Rail Pass needs to be activated as well – that means you need to decide when you’ll use it for the first time and then set that day as the first day of its validity (it might be the very same day you arrive in Japan or some later day, depending on your itinerary).

-While you’re still in the JR ticket office, we also recommend making the seat reservations for all your train journeys by Shinkansen.
-While most Shinkansen trains have cars with both reserved and non-reserved seats, having a seat reservation offers you a peace of mind that you’ll have a seat available (or seats together if you’re a larger group), and it is completely for free.
+While you’re still in the JR ticket office, we also recommend making seat reservations for all your train journeys by Shinkansen.
+While most Shinkansen trains have cars with both reserved and non-reserved seats, having a seat reservation offers you peace of mind that you’ll have a seat available (or seats together if you’re a larger group), and it is completely free.

 Once you’ve got your Japan Rail Pass and made the seat reservations, all you need to do is use one of the manned gates at the railway stations (JR pass doesn’t work with electronic gates) to proceed to the platform and board the train.